KiiPlatform/ebisu/INTEL/EDISON/README.md

 const char EX_AUTH_VENDOR_TYPE[] = "my_type"; // optional, you can fill any string
 ```
 6. Build and run into your connected edison target.
 7. Confirm your successful runtime by opening Developer Portal Object console.
-Your data should be saved on the cloud once you ht refresh.
+Your data should be saved on the cloud once you hit refresh.